- Continuing Education

 Career and further training opportunities are excellent for graduates of the program whether choosing community or private sector jobs, inpatient or outpatient work.
 Residents participate in individually tailored programs which address the needs and interests of the residents and the requirements of the American Board of Psychiatry and Neurology (ABPN) and the RRC.

-In addition to the excellent clinical rotations at the University of Toledo, the residency includes training in substance abuse at Arrowhead Behavioral Healthcare, inpatient experiences at Flower Hospital, a community based facility, and at Northwest Ohio Psychiatric Hospital (NOPH), which offers a unique opportunity to work in public psychiatry with patients who have chronic mental disorders and forensic issues.
-Residency training covers all modalities of psychiatry through didactics and clinical experience including psychotherapy, psychopharmacology, child and adolescent psychiatry, gerontology, neurology, forensic psychiatry, and substance abuse, focusing on the biopsychosocial cultural approach to these areas.
+In addition to the excellent clinical rotations at the University of Toledo, the residency includes training in substance abuse at Flower Hospital, a community based facility, and at Northwest Ohio Psychiatric Hospital (NOPH), which offers a unique opportunity to work in public psychiatry with patients who have chronic mental disorders and forensic issues.
+Residency training covers all modalities of psychiatry through didactics and clinical experience including psychotherapy, psychopharmacology, child and adolescent psychiatry, gerontology, neurology, forensic psychiatry, and addiction, focusing on the biopsychosocial cultural approach to these areas.